Dreambotter420/InstantLogout/README.md

-Start script, then wander around wildy while playing manually.
+Start script then wander around wildy while playing manually.

 If a PKer is detected, script unpauses, changes Mouse speed to 100%, then spams logout.
 Once logged out script stops.
 Restart script to login to account and unpause again to detect more pkers.